-Consulting Geotechnical Engineer (CGE): A California-licensed geotechnical engineer.
-The CGE should have demonstrated experience in field investigation and analysis of earthquake damage, site-specific seismic forces, and evaluations of geohazards.
+Consulting Geotechnical Engineer (CGE): A California-licensed geotechnical engineer with demonstrated experience in field investigation and analysis of earthquake damage, site-specific seismic forces, and evaluations of geo-hazards.
 A University of California employee may not perform this function (except that a licensed faculty member otherwise qualified may serve in this capacity).

-Consulting Structural Engineer (CSE): A California-licensed structural engineer.
-The CSE should have demonstrated experience in field investigation and analysis of earthquake damage, site-specific seismic forces, and design of structural systems to resist seismic forces.
+Consulting Structural Engineer (CSE): A California-licensed structural engineer with demonstrated experience in field investigation and analysis of earthquake damage, site-specific seismic forces, and design of structural systems to resist seismic forces.
 A University of California employee may not perform this function (except that a licensed faculty member otherwise qualified may serve in this capacity).